oslabs-beta/kurrent/Demo Kafka Broker/Readme.txt

     - This builds and starts the kafka cluster

 3. Start the prometheus server
+    - download prometheus for your machine and move the un-zipped folder to the Demo Kafka Broker folder
+    - ensure your prometheus.yml matches the example provided in the top level directory of this repo
     - navigate to the prometheus folder
     - in the terminal type: ./prometheus --config.file=prometheus.yml